 We are also involved with the Software Engineering Institute's Smart Grid effort.
 This project focuses on improving the efficiency of the power grid while reducing the impact to the environment.

 The CERT Division is a trusted provider of operationally relevant cybersecurity research and innovative and timely solutions to our nation's cybersecurity challenges.
-Through our operationally relevant cybersecurity research, innovative and timely responses to cybersecurity challenges, and broad transition to our stakeholder communities, the CERT Division develops, executes, and evolves a technical agenda that brings unique solutions to cybersecurity challenges that measurably improve the security of the cyber environment.
+Through our operationally relevant cybersecurity research, innovative and timely responses to cybersecurity challenges, and broad transition to our stakeholder communities, we develop, execute, and evolve a technical agenda that brings unique solutions to cybersecurity challenges that measurably improve the security of the cyber environment.